itsN1X/app/README.md

 This project is licensed under the GPL License - see the [LICENSE](LICENSE) file, which guarantees end users the freedom to study, share, and modify the software.

-Note that this license does not give free reign to redistribute the name and branding of quirk.
+Note that this license does not give free reign to redistribute the name and branding of coinsafe.
 So if you'd like to publish your own version, please rename it to avoid end-user confusion.